HarbourMasters/Shipwright/README.md

 - Affirm that you have an `/assets` folder filled with XMLs in the same directory as OTRGui.exe
 - Affirm that `zapd.exe` exists in the `/assets/extractor` folder

+## Nightly Builds
+ If You want the latest version of soh go to https://builds.shipofharkinian.com/

 ## The Harbour Masters Are...